wapcaplet/kelp/README.markdown

 Installation
 ------------

-Just copy files from `lib` into your `features/step_definitions` folder as you need them.
+Until Kelp grows a saner approach for installation (such as a Rails generator), just copy files from `lib` into your `features/step_definitions` folder as you need them, and add them to Cucumber's world, i.e.

+    World(WebHelper)

 Usage